The Project to Restore the

 Ellis Island Foundation – An online database of arrivals at one of the most popular destinations for immigrants to the United States.

 Community of Przerosl – This seems to be the official website of the Przerosl Gmina, which appears to be something like a county or a parish.
-The Przerosl Gmina includes 24 villages, including the Village of Przerosl.
-(In English and Polish.)
+The Przerosl Gmina includes 24 villages, including the Village of Przerosl (in Polish only).

 Jewish Cemetery in Przerosl – Historical information about the Jewish presence in Przerosl (in Polish only).